djangodeployment/django-deployment-book/03-web-server.rst

       a2ensite $DOMAIN

-Tell apache to re-read its configuration:
+Tell Apache to re-read its configuration:

 .. code-block:: bash